 Organizational Leadership is an innovative degree program that prepares students for supervisory roles and jobs in human resource management.
 Leadership development is a common thread woven throughout our curriculum.

-The OLS curriculum focuses on the human interactions occurring in all types of organizations, both profit and non-profit.
+Our curriculum focuses on the human interactions occurring in all types of organizations, both profit and non-profit.
 The emphasis is on leadership, team development and facilitation, organizational behavior, and human resource management.
-In contrast, most business programs focus on concepts and skills related to commerce.
-Typically business programs feature a great deal of quantitative courses (e.g., finance, accounting, economics), whereas Organizational Leadership and Supervision’s courses tend to concentrate on understanding and leading people.
+By contrast, most business programs focus on concepts and skills related to commerce.
+Typically business programs feature a great deal of quantitative courses (finance, accounting, economics), whereas Organizational Leadership courses tend to focus on the skills associated with understanding and leading people.

-OLS graduates end up in a variety of jobs.
-Please go to careers in the field for a sample listing of positions held by graduates.
+Organizational Leadership graduates prosper in a variety of jobs.
+Please go to careers in the field for a glimpse at some of the positions held by our graduates.